 Open vines provide adequate light needed to ripen the fruit and mature the fruiting canes for the following season.
 Good light levels are vital for dry matter and sugar level production in the fruit, which ultimately improves taste.
 This also aids fruit size and enhances the storage life of the fruit.
-The figure below shows an example of the different types of fruit wood that growers need to manage.

-Right: An even spread of high-quality winter buds
+An even spread of high-quality winter buds